 Sampling

 The process of taking a sample can be described by the class S2 Sample Taking, a specialisation of the more general class S1 Matter Removal, as shown in figure 3.
 The activity of sampling removes matter from something and creates a new identifiable entity which can be described as an instance of the class S13 Sample.
 This is similar to the CIDOC CRM construct of removing parts from solid things through the class E80 Part Removal.
 CRMsci generalises this construct allowing sampling of fluids and other non-solid things.
 During sampling it is important to record the location on the sampled thing from where the sample was taken (e.g. collecting a pigment sample from the area of a canvas where an apple was painted).
 This can be described using the property O4 sampled at.
-This is distinct to the location that the sampling activity was taking place in general (e.g. the conservation studio where the sampling was done). belowPartitive relationships between instances of S10 Material Substantial can be described using the property O25 contains, which generalises the CIDOC CRM property P46 is composed of used for solid things.
+This is distinct to the location that the sampling activity was taking place in general (e.g. the conservation studio where the sampling was done).
+The location of the sampling activity contains the location from where the sample was taken.
+In contrast, during instances of S19 Encounter Event (see section on below) the two locations are the same.
+Partitive relationships between instances of S10 Material Substantial can be described using the property O25 contains, which generalises the CIDOC CRM property P46 is composed of used for solid things.